 Symptoms of hypogonadism vary depending at which age the testosterone deficiency begins.

-A male infant may have genitals that appear less masculine (undervirilized) or appear more female, sometimes referred to as ambiguous genitalia.
+A male newborn may have genitals that appear less masculine (undervirilized) or appear more female, sometimes referred to as ambiguous genitalia.

 Doctors suspect the diagnosis of hypogonadism when a boy has developmental abnormalities or delayed puberty.
 Doctors examine the boy's penis and testes to see whether they are normally developed for his age.